limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 `wpscan` finds no exploitable vulnerabilities and identifies one WordPress user `pinky1337`.
 Disappointed?
 Don't be.
 We are still in the beginning stages of enumeration.

 While I was skimming through the blog, I spotted non-English words.
 Based on experience, there's a good chance one of these words is a password.
 I built a custom wordlist from the blog using `cewl`, and together with `hydra`, I attempted a dictionary attack on WordPress.
-Although none of the words yielded any results, the wordlist is not gone to waste.
+Although none of the words yielded any results, the wordlist has not gone to waste.
 I could always use it when the need for another dictionary attack arises.

 ```
 # cewl -m3 pinkydb 2>/dev/null | sed 1d | tee cewl.txt